highamm/FPBK-with-Detection/README.md

 <!-- README.md is generated from README.Rmd.
 Please edit that file -->
-FPBKPack2
+FPBK-with-Detection
 =========

-The website for `FPBKPack2` can be found at its [Package Website](https://highamm.github.io/FPBKPack2/).
+The website for `FPBK-with-Detection` can be found at its [Package Website](https://highamm.github.io/FPBKPack2/).

-The goal of `FPBKPack2` is to predict a population total when
+The goal of `FPBK-with-Detection` is to predict a population total when

 1. There are a finite number of sites in a region of interest.
 2. Not all of the sites are sampled.